ayman510/WASH/OutputFiles/Readme.md

 5. WASH_5yr_OutputData.gdx : GAMS gdx file with all WASH model results for the five-year run.
 Generated when the model is run in GAMS.

-6. WASH_5yr_OutputData.xls : Excel version of the WASH model results in the gdx file.
+6. WASH_5yr_Results.xlsx : Excel file for the WASH model results for 5 years.

-7. VegetationPlots : Folder with R files and results to produce figures 6 and 10 in the manuscript
+7. VegetationPlots : Folder with R files and results to produce figures 6 and 10 in the manuscript.

 ## To reproduce specific figures in the manuscript